vicrucann/rshell-mat/README.md

 #### Setting up SSHD server using Cygwin on Windows

 When using a Windows maching as a SSHD server, it is necessary to install and configure cygwin: [Cygwin - SSHD Configuration](http://techtorials.me/cygwin/sshd-configuration/).
-Here, the main steps are described briefly:
+Here, the main steps are described briefly (the steps will require administration rights and will ask to reboot the system at the end):
 * Install Cygwin on Windows; when installing make sure to include the following packages: cygrunsrv, openssh (you can find them by using search).
-* Edit Path variable on Windows, append the following string: ";c:\cygwin\bin" and click OK.
+* Edit Path variable on Windows, append the following string: ";c:\cygwin\bin" (the path where Cygwin is installed) and click OK.
-* Chose a username for the server (new user will be created on your Windows machine), for the ditributor, chose the same username for all of your machines.
+* Chose a username for the server (new user will be created on your Windows machine); for the distributor chose the same username as for all of your other remote machines.
-* Create a new used with the chosen username on Windows.
+* Create a new user with the chosen username on Windows.
 * Run cygwin as administrator.
 * Type the following commands / answers:
     * `ssh-host-config`